kamalendugarai/webp-avif-browsers-support-detection/README.md

 # webp-avif-browsers-support-detection

 This is a utility to check if the browser does support for webp and avif next generation image types.
-It will add classes to the (ex. <html class="webp no-avif">) tag.
+It will add classes to the (ex. &lt;html class="webp no-avif"&gt;) tag.
 If the browser does support for that particular image type then it will add that image type as class name (ex.webp) or if doesn't support then it will add "no-" prefix to that image type as class (ex.no-webp).

 Next generation image types are very good in compression.
 So, you should start using these.